-Summary of Benefits for the Value Option of UnitedHealthcare Insurance Company - 2017
+Summary of Benefits for UnitedHealthcare Insurance Company - 2018

 - Do not rely on this chart alone.
 All benefits are provided in full unless indicated and are subject to the definitions, limitations, and exclusions in this brochure.
-On this page we summarize specific expenses we cover; for more detail, look inside. - If you want to enroll or change your enrollment in this Plan, be sure to put the correct enrollment code from the cover on your enrollment form. - We only cover services provided or arranged by Plan physicians, except in emergencies. - Below, an asterisk () means the item is subject to the deductible.
-The calendar year deductible is: \$500 self only \$1,000 self and family in-network and \$1,000 self only \$2,000 self and family out-of-network.
+On this page we summarize specific expenses we cover; for more detail, look inside - If you want to enroll or change your enrollment in this Plan, be sure to put the correct enrollment code from the cover on your enrollment form.

-Standard Option Benefits You Pay Medical services provided by physicians: Diagnostic and treatment In-network: primary care physician (PCP) \$25 copayment services provided in the office Tier 1 premium-designated specialist \$50 copayment, Non-designated specialist \$75 copayment Out-of-network: Out -of-network provider: 50% of the Plan allowance and any difference between our allowance and the billed amount. (after deductible hasbeen met).
-Services provided by a hospital: Inpatient In-network: Tier 1 Premium Designated network hospital: 20% after annual deductible has been met; Out-of-network: 50% of the Plan allowance and any difference between our allowance and the billed amount and annual deductible has been met Outpatient (Non- In-network: 20% after deductible has been met surgical) Out-of-network: 50% of the plan allowance and any difference between our allowance and the billed amount (after deductible has been met) Emergency benefits: Emergency Room of Hospital \$250 copayment per visit in-network or out-of-network Urgent Care Facility In-network: \$100 copayment per visit Out-of-network: 50% of the Plan allowance and any difference between our allowance and the billed amount. (after deductible has been met) Mental health and substance abuse treatment: Regular cost sharing Prescription drugs: In-network benefits only Retail pharmacy Up to 30-day supply at retail (in-network only) Tier 1: \$10 copayment

-1

-Tier 2: \$35 copayment

-Tier 3: \$60 copayment

-Tier 4: \$100 copayment

-Mail order Up to 90-days at Mail Order (in-network only)

-Tier 1: \$25 copayment

-Tier 2: \$87.50 copayment

-Tier 3: \$150 copayment

-Tier 4: \$250 copayment

-Vision care: Routine Eye Examination

-In-network \$25 copayment
+Value Option Benefits You Pay

+Medical services provided by physicians:

+Diagnostic and treatment In-network:

+services provided in the office \$25 copayment per visit to PCP

+\$50 copayment per visit to Tier 1 premium-designated Specialist

+\$75 copayment per visit to non-premium-designated Specialist

+Out of Network:

+50% of the Plan allowance and any difference between our allowance and the billed amount (after deductible has been met)

+Services provided by a hospital:

+• Inpatient In-network:

+Premium-Designated network hospital 20% after \$500 per occurrence deductible (after annual deductible has been met)

+Non- Premium-designated in-network hospital - 20% after \$1,000 per occurrence deductible (after annual deductible has been met)

+Out-of-Network:

+50% of the Plan allowance and any difference between our allowance and the billed amount.(after deductible has been met) plus \$1,000 per occurrence deductible

+Outpatient (Non In network - 20% after annual deductible has been met

-Out-of-Network::50% of the Plan allowance and any difference between our allowance and the billed amount. (after deductible has been met)
+Surgical) Out-of-network - 50% of the Plan allowance and any difference between our allowance and the billed amount (after deductible has been met)

-Annual Deductible In-network \$500 Self only, \$1,000 Self Plus One and Self and Family

-Out-of-network: \$1,000 Self only, \$2,000 Self Plus One and Self and Family

-Protection against You pay nothing after:

-catastrophic costs (out-of-pocket maximum): In-network: \$3,000 Self only; \$6,000 Self plus One and Self and Family

-Out-of-Network: \$6,000 Self only; \$12,000 Self Plus One and Self and Family
+Emergency benefits:

+Emergency Room In-network:

+\$250 copayment per visit

+Out-of-network:

+\$250 copayment per visit

+Urgent Care Facility In-network:

+\$100 copayment per visit

+Out-of-network:

+50% of the Plan allowance and any difference between our allowance and the billed amount (after deductible has been met) Mental health and substance misuse disorder treatment: Regular cost sharing Prescription drugs: In-Network Benefits ONLY Retail pharmacy (up to 30 day supply) Tier 1 \$10 Tier 2 \$35 Tier 3 \$60 Tier 4 \$100 Mail order (up to 90 day supply) Tier 1 \$25 Tier 2 \$87.50 Tier 3 \$150 Tier 4 \$250 Vision- Routine Eye In-network: \$25 copayment per vist Examination Out of network: 50% of the Plan allowance and any difference between our allowance and the billed amount. (after deductible has been met) Annual Deductible: In-network: \$500 Self Only, \$1000 Self Plus One and Self and Family Out-of-network: \$1,000 Self only; \$2,000 Self Plus One and Self and Family Protection against catastrophic costs (out-of-pocket maximum): In-Network: You pay nothing after: \$3,000 Self Only; \$6,000 Self Plus One and Self and Family Out-of-Network: You pay nothing after: \$6,000 Self Only; \$12,000 Self Plus One and Self and Family